-We begin by illustrating the dramatic changes in the internal structure of economic activity in Greater London between 1801 and 1921.
+We begin by illustrating the dramatic changes in the internal structure of economic activity within Greater London between 1801 and 1921.
 In Figure II, we display residential population over time for the City of London (left panel) and Greater London (right panel).
-In each case, population is expressed as an index relative to its value in 1801 (such that 1801 = 1).
-In the first half of the nineteenth century, population in the City of London was relatively constant (at around 130,000), while population in Greater London grew substantially (from 1.14 million to 2.69 million).
-From 1851 onwards, there is a sharp drop in population in the City of London, which falls by around 90%, to 13,709 in 1921.
-Over the same period, the population of Greater London
+In each case, population is expressed as an index relative to its value in 1801 (such that 1801=1).
+In the first half of the 19th century, population in the City of London was relatively constant (at around 130,000), while population in Greater London grew substantially (from 1.14 million to 2.69 million).
+From 1851 onwards, there is a sharp drop in population in the City of London, which falls by around 90 percent to 13,709 in 1921.
+Over the same period, the population of Greater London as a whole continues to grow rapidly from 2.69 million in 1851 to 7.39 million in 1921.22 Therefore, consistent with the expansion of the railway network after 1836 facilitating a dispersion of population to the suburbs, we find a precipitous drop in population in the most central parts of Greater London, combined with a rapid increase in population for the metropolitan area as a whole.